• Skip to primary navigation

 Step by step instructions

 There are a few steps in this recipe, due to the layers you need to make.
-For the quantities of each ingredient required and the specific instructions please see the recipe card at the bottom of this post.
+For the quantities of each ingredient required and the precise instructions please see the recipe card at the bottom of this post.

 1. First make up the jelly in a square baking tin.
 I added extra gelatine to the orange jelly pack to make sure the jelly was thick so it would stand up to being sliced.
 Refrigerate until set.